GrayKS3248/Lepton3.5_Purethermal3/README.md

 2. ___The lepton is not seated properly in the Purethermal socket.___

    To fix, disconnect the Purethermal from power, completely remove the Lepton from the Purethermal socket, and reinsert it.
-After power is restored, try again running
+After power is restored, try again running:

    ```
    python lepton.py
    ```

+#### Failed Recording

+In some cases, a video may fail to gen generated after the recording is finished.
+This occurs most commonly when the recording frame rate was too low for the renderer to handle.
+To correct this issue:

+1. Avoid setting target frame rates below 5 fps.

+2. Avoid detecting fronts while recording.

+#### Lost Frames Every 3 Minutes

+The FLIR Lepton camera uses automatic flat field correction (FFC) during operation to ensure image fidelity and prevent pixel drift.
+These automatic FFCs occur every 3 minutes and are predicated by a box reading "FFC" in the top left corner of the viewing window.
+They last approximately 3 seconds during which no thermal data or telemetry are sent by the camera, so these frames are dropped, though the renderer automatically corrects for this to maintain true playback speed.